reevoo/sapience-rb/README.md

 ```

+Note: If you're using the rackup command to run your server in development, pass the -q flag to silence the default
+rack logger so you don't get double logging.

 ### Configuration

 The sapience configuration can be controlled by a `config/sapience.yml` file or if you like us have many projects that use the same configuration you can create your own gem with a shared config.
 Have a look at [reevoo/reevoo_sapience-rb](https://github.com/reevoo/reevoo_sapience-rb)